What to Expect

 - We close with a reading, a hymn, and extinguishing the chalice.

-- As our closing ritual we join hands and sing the traditional spiritual “Safe Passage.”
+- As our closing ritual we form a circle and and sing “Safe Passage.”

 What to Wear to a Service?